corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 * 2.0.0 Update for Stellaris version 3.4 "Cepheus"
     * Use memory optimization feature for a trigger
     * Update `angler` job with changes from base game
+* 3.0.0 Update for Stellaris version 3.6 "Orion" (and changes from version 3.5 "Fornax")
+    * Remove defunct trigger reference to `buildings_simple_allow`
+    * Update `angler` job with changes from base game, also account for "Agrarian" Idyll for Lithoids if installed
+    * Hydroponics or Aquaponics Farms on flooded habitats produce angler jobs in the same fashion as ocean worlds for angler empires
+    * Add aquaponics farm build speed to `col_habitat_farming`

 ## Source Code